dopedao/RYO/README.md

 Building out parts to make a functional `v1`.
 Some good entry-level options for anyone wanting to try out Cairo.

+Non-technical tasks:

+- Finish `mappings/thingxyz_score.csv`.
+Give all the wearables scores to use in the game.
+E.g., is a `Baseball Bat` or a handgun more powerful, or what is more costly per 'unit' `Krokodil` or `Oxycontin`.
+Might also be interesting to look at documenting/using the rarity of each of these items to help inform the score.

+Quick tasks:

 - Initialised multiple player states.
 - Turn rate limiting.
 Game has global clock that increments every time a turn occurs.
 User has a lockout of x clock ticks.
 - Game end criterion based on global clock.
+- Think about locations and their relationship to the locations on the NFT.
+What is their commonality/distribution.
+Is the game location list the same as this list, or a superset?
-- Finish `mappings/locations.json`.
+    - Build upon the work started in `mappings/locations.json`.
 Name places and implement different cost to travel for some locations.
+    - Currently the game architecture has 40 locations
-    - Locations will e.g., be 10 cities [0, 9] each with 4 suburbs [0, 4].
+        - 40 Locations with be 10 cities [0, 9] each with 4 suburbs [0, 4].
         - E.g., locations 0, 11, 21, 31 are city 1.
 Locations 2, 12, 22, 32 are
         city 2.
 So `location_id=27` is city 7, suburb 2.
 Free to travel to
         other suburbs in same city (7, 17, 37).
-    - Need to create a file with nice city/suburb names for these in
-- Finish `mappings/items.json`.
-Populate and tweak the item names and item unit price.
-E.g., cocaine price per unit different from weed price per unit.
+    - Work out the simplest way to integrate the locations in the NFT, with those created in `mappings/locations.json`, with the 10-4 game architecture.
+E.g, maybe just bump the game city count from 10 whatever number we have, and then every location has a `North, East, South & West`.
-- Finish `mappings/initial_markets.csv`.
+- (Requires locations to be done, see above).
+Finish `mappings/initial_markets.csv`.
 Create lists of market pair values to initialize the game with.
 E.g., for all 40 locations x 10 items = 400 money_count-item_count pairs as a separate file.
 A mapping of 600 units with 6000 money initialises a dealer in that location with 60 of the item at (6000/60) 100 money per item.
 This mapping should be in the ballpark of the value in `items.json`.
 The fact that values deviate, creates trade opportunities at the start of the game. (e.g., a location might have large quantity at lower price).
-- Refine both the likelihood (basis points per user turn) and impact (percentage change) that events have and treak the constanst at the top of `contracts/GameEngineV1.cairo`.
+- Refine both the likelihood (basis points per user turn) and impact (percentage change) that events have and treak the constant at the top of `contracts/GameEngineV1.cairo`.
 E.g., how often should you get mugged, how much money would you lose.
 - Initialize users with money upon first turn. (e.g., On first turn triggers save of starting amount e.g., 10,000, then sets the flag to )